CD single: History and sales

 The Mini CD single CD3 format was originally created for use for singles in the late 1980s, but met with limited success, particularly in the US.
-The smaller CDs were more successful in Japan and had a resurgence in Europe early this century, marketed as "Pock it" CDs, being small enough to fit in a shirt pocket.
+The smaller CDs were more successful in Japan and had a resurgence in Europe in the early 2000s, marketed as "Pock it" CDs, being small enough to fit in a shirt pocket.
 By 1989, the CD3 was in decline in the US (replaced by the 5-inch CD single, called CD5).

 During the 1990s, CD single releases became less common in certain countries and were often released in smaller editions, as the major record labels feared they were cannibalizing the sales of higher-profit-margin CD albums.

 United States

 It was common in the 1990s for US record companies to release both a two-track CD and a multi-track (usually "remix") maxi CD.

 Pressure from record labels made singles charts in some countries become song charts, allowing album cuts to chart based only on airplay, without a single ever being released.
 In the US, the Billboard Hot 100 made this change in December 1998, after which very few songs were released in the CD single format in the US, but they remained extremely popular in other countries, where charts were still based solely on single sales and not radio airplay.

 In the year 2000, the RIAA reported that CD single sales fell by 39%, with internet downloading service Napster being blamed.
-In October 2001, Target which was the fourth largest music retailer in the United States, announced that it will stop selling CD singles in many of its stores due to a fall in demand.
+In October 2001, Target, which was the fourth largest music retailer in the United States, announced that it will stop selling CD singles in many of its stores due to a fall in demand.